Spotlight turns back on policing as trial begins

 - Oops!Something went wrong.Please try again later.

 Mar.
-27—When the trial begins today for former Minneapolis police officer Derek Chauvin, charged in the death George Floyd, many in the world of social justice and law enforcement will be watching the impact the trial has on policing in America.
+29—When the trial begins today for former Minneapolis police officer Derek Chauvin, charged in the death of George Floyd, many in the world of social justice and law enforcement will be watching the impact the trial has on policing in America.

 "It was the murder of George Floyd that was the catalyst for protests all around the world, including Terre Haute," said Dominique Morefield, an organizer in The Reform Movement of Terre Haute.
 "Since then, we've seen the city engaged in social justice and the Black Lives Matter movement like never before.
 We've seen how communities react when cops are acquitted of murder — the communal pain and anger."